AKASHNEGI-github/MCA-Notes/OOP.md

 ```

 ### What is Abstraction
-Abstraction is the process of showing only the necessary details and hiding unnecessary details from the user.
+Abstraction refers to the process of showing only the necessary details and hiding unnecessary details from the user.
 Example - Consider a car.
 We only need to know how to run a car, and not how the wires are connected inside it.
 This is obtained using Abstraction.

 ```c++